 Before the class, we will send you a list of ingredients, quantities and equipment so you can join ready to learn!
 Please read this carefully as there may be some recipes you need to prepare before the class.
 We will also send you a reminder email 3 days before the class takes place that will include the Zoom link, titled “Your upcoming online Migrateful Class”.
 You can also find the Zoom link on the Online Event Page, accessible through the link included in the Eventbrite reminder email.

-Parastoo’s cook-along dishes will be Kashk-o Bademjan (aubergine with khask) and Masto Khiar (cucumber and yoghurt dip)
+Parastoo’s cook-along dishes will be Kashk-O Bademjan (Aubergine Kashk) and Masto Khiar (Cucumber and Yoghurt dip)

 - 1 Large frying pan

 - 1 large onion